-Extra Magic Hours (EMHs) is a perk for families staying at a Walt Disney World resort, including the Swan, Dolphin, and Shades of Green, and the Hilton in the Downtown Disney Resort Area.
+Extra Magic Hours (EMH) is a perk for guests staying at a Walt Disney World Resort Hotel, including the Swan, Dolphin, and Shades of Green.
 On selected days of the week, Disney resort guests will be able to enter a Disney theme park 1 hour earlier or stay in a selected theme park about 2 hours later than the official park-operating hours.
-Theme park visitors not staying at a Disney resort may stay in the park for Extra Magic Hour evenings, but they can’t experience any rides, attractions, or shows.
-In other words, they can shop and eat.
-The swimming theme parks, Typhoon Lagoon and Blizzard Beach, rarely offer EMHs.
-If they do, it’s usually during the summer.

 What's Required for Extra Magic Hours?

 When are Extra Magic Hours Offered?

-You can check the Crowd Calendar for the dates of your visit, check the parks calendar at disneyworld.com, or call Walt Disney World Information at 407- 824-4321 or 407-939-6244 (press 0 for a live representative).
+You can check the Crowd Calendar for the dates of your visit, check the parks calendar at disneyworld.com, or call Walt Disney World Information at 407-824-4321 or 407-939-6244 (press 0 for a live representative).
 Here are the days that Disney World parks generally have Extra Magic Hours (subject to change at a moment's notice):